 Does this Manchester Itinerary feature Football?

-Football – or soccer, as it’s called in the US – is legendary in Manchester.
-The area is home to two famous football clubs: Manchester United (one of the most successful and recognizable teams of all-time) and Manchester City (currently dominating the English Premier League).
+Football – or soccer – is legendary in Manchester.
+The area is home to two famous football clubs.
+Manchester United (one of the most successful and recognizable teams of all-time) and Manchester City (currently dominating the English Premier League).

 Football fans visiting Manchester can opt to attend a match or take a stadium tour.
 However, we do not specifically highlight either in our Manchester 1-Day Itinerary.
 Instead, we focus on sightseeing – which does include a visit to the National Football Museum.

-Travelers who would like to carve out time in their 1 Day in Manchester Trip Plan to visit a stadium will need to eliminate some of the attractions that we include in our list.
+Travelers who would like to carve out time in their 1 Day in Manchester Trip Plan for football will need to eliminate some of the other attractions.

 Is Manchester Worth Visiting?